Huguenots: North America

 After the British Conquest of New France, British authorities in Lower Canada tried to encourage Huguenot immigration in an attempt to promote a Francophone Protestant Church in the region, hoping that French-speaking Protestants would be more loyal clergy than those of Roman Catholicism.
-While a small amount of Huguenots did come, the majority switched from speaking French to English.
-As a result Protestants are still a religious minority in Quebec today.
+While a small number of Huguenots did come, the majority switched from speaking French to English.
+As a result, Protestants are still a religious minority in Quebec today.

 Spoken language

 The Huguenots originally spoke French on their arrival in the American colonies, but after two or three generations, they had switched to English.
 They did not promote French-language schools or publications and "lost" their historic identity.
 In upstate New York they merged with the Dutch Reformed community and switched first to Dutch and then in the early 19th century to English.
-In colonial New York city they switched from French to English or Dutch by 1730.
+In colonial New York City they switched from French to English or Dutch by 1730.

 Netherlands

 Some Huguenots fought in the Low Countries alongside the Dutch against Spain during the first years of the Dutch Revolt (1568–1609).
 The Dutch Republic rapidly became a destination for Huguenot exiles.
 Early ties were already visible in the Apologie of William the Silent, condemning the Spanish Inquisition, which was written by his court minister, the Huguenot Pierre L'Oyseleur, lord of Villiers.
 Louise de Coligny, daughter of the murdered Huguenot leader Gaspard de Coligny, married William the Silent, leader of the Dutch (Calvinist) revolt against Spanish (Catholic) rule.
 As both spoke French in daily life, their court church in the Prinsenhof in Delft held services in French.
 The practice has continued to the present day.
 The Prinsenhof is one of the 14 active Walloon churches of the Dutch Reformed Church (now of the Protestant Church in the Netherlands).
 The ties between Huguenots and the Dutch Republic's military and political leadership, the House of Orange-Nassau, which existed since the early days of the Dutch Revolt, helped support the many early settlements of Huguenots in the Dutch Republic's colonies.
 They settled at the Cape of Good Hope in South Africa and New Netherland in North America.

-Stadtholder William III of Orange, who later became King of England, emerged as the strongest opponent of king Louis XIV after the French attacked the Dutch Republic in 1672.
+Stadtholder William III of Orange, who later became King of England, emerged as the strongest opponent of King Louis XIV after the French attacked the Dutch Republic in 1672.
 William formed the League of Augsburg as a coalition to oppose Louis and the French state.
 Consequently, many Huguenots considered the wealthy and Calvinist-controlled Dutch Republic, which also happened to lead the opposition to Louis XIV, as the most attractive country for exile after the revocation of the Edict of Nantes.
 They also found many French-speaking Calvinist churches there (which were called the "Walloon churches").